GenusGeoff/GSheets_Tiingo_API/README.md

 #### FUTURE DEVELOPMENT:

 I plan on creating the ability to pull several columns of data and output them at one time rather than only requesting a single factor at a time.
 It is also far more efficient to make a single query rather than a new query for each ticker requested, so that will also be on the TO DO List.
 Some of this functionality already exists in another example Google Sheets file from Tiingo.
 It is trivial to build in this functionality, and I plan on doing so as soon as I get the time.
+Continued development of Tiingo Endpoints to create fuller integration with all endpoints.

+Many thanks to Rishi Singh for creating Tiingo.
+This labor of love of mine in building Google Sheets integration is built upon his labor of love in creating the service in the first place.